Popular queries about convalescent plasma donation and clinical trials

 Most of the plasma donation venues are blood donor centres in larger cities.
 This is because these centres are already well-equipped, have large populations of potential donors nearby, and we can offer a wide range of opening times.

 We will also use new venues in key cities just for plasma donation.
-See a map of current plasma centres.
+Search for your nearest plasma donor centre.

 Plasma can be donated through the same process as a whole blood donation, but it will mainly be taken as a dedicated plasma donation.
 Dedicated plasma donation (apheresis) will take around 45 minutes though the whole visit will take around 1 hour 15 minutes.
 The appropriate form of donation will be discussed with you before any donation takes place.